toli/gplus-quickstart-java/README.md

 and with international numbers/country prefixes, ie +1-415-555-1234

-You can further improve by sucking in a history of emails and calculating # of emails that were sent/received by particular addresses and possibly elevate potential conflicts to "human review" (by end-user themelves maybe?) if there are a lot of emails sent/received for a particular tricky name.
+You can further improve by sucking in a history of emails and calculating # of emails that were sent/received by particular addresses and possibly elevate potential conflicts to "human review" (by end-user themselves maybe?) if there are a lot of emails sent/received for a particular tricky name.
 Otherwise, for num=1 just auto-merge to make things easier